T of C

 Wen Yang literally means "North of the Wen", a river in Shandong province running east to west, with Mount Tai to the north and Qufu, the hometown of Confucius, to the south.
 On the south side of the river, within the state of Lu, there was also a place called Bi.5 On the north side, where there is today a Wenyang distict, was the state of Qi.

-However, the use of Wenyang as the title here does concern any of the physical features of the place of this name.
+However, the use of Wenyang as the title here is probably unconnected to any of the physical features of the place of this name.
 Instead it is used an allusion to making a clever excuse to avoid office and go into reclusion.
 This allusion comes from the following passage in The Analects (Lun Yu, Book 6, Section 9, original text here).6

 Because the Wen River formed the boundary between the states of Lu to the south and Qi to the north, Min Ziqian was saying that he would move to another state so that he could not be called to office by someone he considered as an illegitimate or corrupt ruler.